top of page

 LINK

-• Simple to various demands for water resources and conflicts that could be generated or enhanced around the issue of water, the Federal Constitution of 1988 conjectured the organization of the National Water Resources Management System (SINGREH).
-A set of legal and administrative mechanisms, the System aims to coordinate the integrated management of water resources and implement, in a participatory manner, the National Water Resources Policy – established by the Water Law (Law No. 9,433/1997).
+• In response to the various demands for water resources and to conflicts that could be generated or enhanced around the water issue, the Federal Constitution of 1988 envisaged the organization of the National Water Resources Management System (SINGREH).
+A set of legal and administrative mechanisms, the System aims to coordinate the integrated management of water resources and to implement, in a participatory manner, the National Water Resources Policy - established by the Water Law (Law No. 9,433/1997).The following are part of SINGREH: the National Water Resources Council (CNRH); the National Water Agency (ANA); the provincial water resources councils; the river basin committees; the federal, provincial and municipal institutions responsible for water resources management; and the water agencies.
+See below the organization of the National Water Resources Management System and the provincial systems.

 LINK